 What is income protection insurance?

 Income protection insurance is an insurance policy that pays out a monthly benefit if you are unable to work due to illness or an accident.
 Many policies will not pay out if you have been made redundant, however.
-Income protection policies will often pay out until your retirement, death or until you return to work, although short-term policies are also available that will pay out for a limited period - often around one to two years.
+Income protection policies will often pay out until your retirement, death or until you return to work, although short-term policies are also available that will pay out for a limited period - often around one, two or five years.
 Short-term policies usually have cheaper monthly premiums as a result.

 You may also want to know whether income protection will pay out if you die.
 In short, the answer is no, but some more comprehensive policies will pay out a fixed lump sum if you die to help your family cover funeral costs and so on - often up to around £10,000.
 However, this shouldn’t be seen as an alternative to life insurance (which typically pays out a lump sum if you die within a set term), as it is very unlikely to provide sufficient cover to protect your intended beneficiaries.
 There are a range of life insurance policy types so it is worth comparing your options carefully.
 You can read more in our article ‘Best and cheapest life insurance in the UK’.

-For many people it can be worth having both income protection and life insurance to make sure you are fully covered.
+For many people, it can be worth having both income protection and life insurance to make sure you are fully covered.
 Find out more about income protection insurance in our article ‘Income Protection - do you really need it?’

 What are the different types of income protection?